 In the past few years, opioid addiction has become a significant problem in the US.
 More and more people are falling prey to the euphoric effects of opioid painkillers and illicit opioids such as heroin.
 Whether one has a prescription drug addiction or heroin addiction, the addictive nature of opioids makes it difficult to stop taking them once individuals develop a dependency.
 However, with the proper addiction treatment program, you or a loved one can overcome an active addiction with opioid addiction rehab at Crestview Recovery Center.

 What is an Opioid Addiction?

 Some of the most commonly abused opioids are prescription pain relievers and heroin.
-There’s a significant difference between opioids abuse and addiction.
+There’s a significant difference between opioid abuse and addiction.
 Individuals who abuse opioids aren’t necessarily dependent on them.
 They’re able to stop using the drugs if they need to.
-However, those with opioids addictions always put their drug use first.
+However, those with opioid addictions always put their drug use first.
 They may not be able to stop taking their drug of choice, even if their relationships and careers start to suffer.
 They may also end up in legal trouble if they do not seek substance abuse treatment.

 If you’re concerned that your loved one might have an opioids addiction, look for the following signs: